SVF-tools/WebSVF/README.md

 The repository installs all the required tools as updated till 27/11/2019, to download an install updated versions of the source libraries run the following code to fetch from github and run the installation:

 ## Setting Up Ubuntu environment (optional)
 If you have an Ubuntu environment setup, please skip to [**Step 1.
-Cloning Project Repository**](https://github.com/SVF-tools/WebSVF#step-1-clone-project-repository)
+Cloning Project Repository**](https://github.com/SVF-tools/WebSVF#step-1-clone-project-repository).
 Else perform the following steps:

 ### Download Oracle VirtualBox for your platform
 Download VirtualBox from the following [link](https://www.virtualbox.org/wiki/Downloads)

 ### Download Fresh Ubuntu 18.04 Virtual Machine(VM) Image
-Download a quick import VM-Image using this [Google Drive (Size: 3.64GB)]() link OR
+Download a quick import VM-Image using this [Google Drive link (Size: 3.64GB)](https://drive.google.com/file/d/15jWQw2VIxDdAMKyKkGTCZllXN0E3_S98/view?usp=sharing)
+OR
-Follow [this](https://www.toptechskills.com/linux-tutorials-courses/how-to-install-ubuntu-1804-bionic-virtualbox/) guide to download and setup an Ubuntu Virtual Machine using the Ubuntu Installation file (.iso)
+Follow [this guide](https://www.toptechskills.com/linux-tutorials-courses/how-to-install-ubuntu-1804-bionic-virtualbox/) to download and setup an Ubuntu Virtual Machine using the Ubuntu Installation file (.iso)

 ### Import the Ubuntu VM-Image into Virtual Box
 Using the following images, quickly setup and customise your own Ubuntu 18.04 Virtual Machine on VirtualBox:

-Launch VirtualBox:
+**Launch VirtualBox:**

 ![Launch VirtualBox](https://i.imgur.com/du9esrZ.png)

-Click Import:
+**Click Import:**

 ![Click Import](https://i.imgur.com/0igy1E6.png)

 ## Step 1.
 Clone Project Repository